mosip/documentation/docs/inji-wallet/inji-web/technical-overview/backend-services/esignet-authentication-layer.md

 ### Credential endpoint

-Once the access token is received via the token endpoint from eSignet, Mimoto invokes this endpoint to obtain the Verifiable Credential.
+Once the access token is received from eSignet by Mimoto, Mimoto uses it to request the Verifiable Credential from Certify.

 **Note**: The endpoint attribute is present in the issuer's well-known configuration.